atlassian/conartist/README.md

 The `input` argument is a function that will return the existing configuration.
 You can use this to merge the existing state with whatever you're doing in your formatter.

+Formats accept a second argument which is an object that can be used to configure the formatter.

 #### `js`

 The `js` format allows you to write a configuration using standard JavaScript.
 The formatter will output a file that points to the JavaScript you've written in your `conartist.js` file, as opposed to trying to stringify it.
 This means any stuff you use from the outer scope is still available to your config.